 Check the soil moisture daily.
 Large planter boxes might only need water every three or four days, but small pots will require a daily drink.
 Plastic and metal containers retain moisture longer than terracotta or wood, but any container could require watering daily or more often during hot or dry spells.

 Test for Moisture

 Container-grown basil requires more frequent watering than garden basil because of the exposed sides of the container, and a mulch of shredded bark or compost can help conserve moisture.
 The surface might be dry, but if soil is moist 2 to 3 inches below the surface, the plant has enough moisture.
 Plants with too little water yellow and scorch.
-Plants given too much may wilt, succumb to fungus diseases or develop root rots.
+Plants given too much may wilt, succumb to fungal diseases or develop root rot.